Sounds of Then

-"Sounds of Then (This Is Australia)" is a 1985 song by Australian rock band, Gang Gajang, from their self-titled debut album, Gang Gajang.
+"Sounds of Then (This Is Australia)" is a 1985 song by Australian rock band, GANGgajang, from their self-titled debut album, GANGgajang.
 "Sounds of Then" was written by front man, Mark "Cal" Callaghan, who provides lead vocals and guitar.
 He co-produced the album with fellow band member, Graham Bidstrup, and Joe Wissert (Earth, Wind & Fire, Helen Reddy, the J. Geils Band) at Rhinoceros Studios.

 It was issued as a single in November 1985 and peaked at No. 35 on the Kent Music Report Singles Chart in February 1986.
 "Sounds of Then" became the band's most popular and recognisable song, and was used as Nine Network's station ID promotion in 1996.
 The B-Side, "House of Cards", had been recorded live for youth radio station, 2JJJ.

 It has been described as, "a defining portrait of the nation."

 Composition

 Callaghan recalled that it started as a poem in his notebook, reflecting on the time that his family moved from England to Bundaberg in Queensland, a major culture shock for him: "We lived half way between Bundaberg and the ocean, all around was bush scrub and cane fields.
 And walking up to the top of the street to catch the school bus, one morning you turn around and there's fire.
 It's one of those songs where if your goal was only to sell records, whatever it took to do it, then the song would have been called 'This is Australia'.
 But it's not about that.
 It's a brick veneer drama.
 My parents got divorced when they came to Australia, it was a horrible period of my life.
 And the song is actually about how smells and sounds and sensations can rekindle a memory – which is what music does so successfully for people: 'I think I hear the sounds of then and people talking / Scenes recalled by minute movement / And songs they fall from the backing tape…'."